Greenhill & Co., Inc. (NYSE:GHL) Now Covered by StockNews.com

-StockNews.com began coverage on shares of Greenhill & Co., Inc. (NYSE:GHL – Free Report) in a report issued on Thursday morning.
-The firm issued a hold rating on the financial services provider’s stock.
+Equities research analysts at StockNews.com assumed coverage on shares of Greenhill & Co., Inc. (NYSE:GHL – Get Free Report) in a research report issued on Friday.
+The brokerage set a “hold” rating on the financial services provider’s stock.

 Greenhill & Co., Inc. Company Profile